Sunday, June 1, 2025

 Shortly Before Totality

 Of course it didn’t stay completely clear.
 A thin cloud layer approached, and during totality we watched the eclipse through that thin layer.
 As it got dim, we could easily see Jupiter and Venus.
 Despite the clouds, we had a great look at the sun as it got cold, then dim, and during the final seconds before totality we saw the moon move to blot the sun out.
 We saw the corona and an enormous prominence with our naked eyes.
-I had one camera on a script controlled by a computer that snapped away.
+I had one camera on a script, controlled by a computer, that snapped away.
 I had another camera that I shot manually, on a tripod, not looking at the camera at all, just using a remote trigger.

 After totality, most people left.
 We waited for the end of the partial phase.
 After the eclipse ended, we checked traffic on the maps on our phones.
 Predictably, it was awful.
 I chose to avoid the interstate highway and instead took state highways to Burlington.
 There, we ran into traffic and slow going all the way to Glens Falls.
 When we finally got onto Interstate 87, traffic was very heavy but moving, and finally we stopped for the night at a hotel near the Albany airport.
 We returned home to Virginia the next day.